fsi-open/doctrine-extensions/doc/uploadable.md

 ## Uploadable annotation options

 - **targetField** - Required.
 Attribute of entity, the file object will be loaded to.
-- **default** - Filesystem domain name.
+- **filesystem** - Filesystem name.
 If not set, default filesystem will be chosen.
 - **keymaker** - Strategy for creating file keys, null by default.
 Instance of `FSi\DoctrineExtensions\Uploadable\Keymaker\KeymakerInterface`
 - **keyLength** - Allowed key length, 255 by default.
+- **keyPattern** - Pattern of key.
+Depend on keymaker, can contain replaceable variables.

 ## Usage